Formes de poitrine : trouvez le soutien-gorge idéal pour votre silhouette Beshap

 Identifying your breast type is the first step to choosing a suitable bra.
 Here are the the different breast shapes most common:

 Round breast shapes are proportional and full, both at the top and bottom.
-This different type of breasts suits many styles, but good support remains essential with age. -
+This different type of breasts suits many models, but good support remains essential with age.

-The most common different breast shapes: the breast is fuller at the bottom and slightly narrower towards the top. -
+Different common breast shapes: the breast is fuller at the bottom and slightly narrower towards the top.

 Here, the different breasts are far apart from each other.
-This different type of breast can give the impression of a less pronounced neckline. -
+This different breast type can give the impression of a less pronounced cleavage.

-Over time, gravity acts...
-Breast shapes become more elongated.
-This concerns many women after 40 or 50 years old. -
+Over time, gravity acts… The breast shapes become more elongated.
+This concerns many women after 40 or 50 years old.

 It is very common to have one breast larger than the other.
 This difference in breast types is completely natural.